Mac Software Update Not Working: Possible Causes and Solutions

 Step 2.
 Select the "Restart" option.

-The software updating process is falsified because of poor network connection or other issues.
-Then it might be that your Mac might have downloaded a portion of the updated files, which is why it might lead to update failure when you want to re-download the updates.
+The software updating process may fail due to a poor network connection or other issues, potentially causing the Mac to download only a portion of the updated files.
+This can lead to update failure when attempting to re-download the updates.

 Step 1.
-Go to "Finder" and select "Go" on the top Finder menu bar.
+Go to the top Finder menu bar, select "Go", and it will open a dropdown menu.

 Step 2.
 From the drop-down option, opt for "Go to Finder".